PCRuniversum/PCRedux/README.md

 Quantitative PCR Machine Learning Toolkit

-The software extracts features from amplification curve data of quantitative Polymerase Chain Reactions (qPCR) (Pabinger S. et al. (2014) [https://doi.org/10.1016%2Fj.bdq.2014.08.002]) for machine learning purposes.
+The software extracts features from amplification curve data of quantitative Polymerase Chain Reactions (qPCR) ([Pabinger S. et al., 2014]( https://doi.org/10.1016%2Fj.bdq.2014.08.002)) for machine learning purposes.
 Helper functions prepare the amplification curve data for processing as functional data (e.g., Hausdorff distance) or enable the plotting of amplification curve classes (negative, ambiguous, positive).
-The hookreg() and hookregNL() functions (Burdukiewicz M. et al. (2018) [https://doi.org/10.1016%2Fj.bdq.2018.08.001](https://doi.org/10.1016%2Fj.bdq.2018.08.001)) can be used to predict amplification curves with an hook effect-like curvature.
+The hookreg() and hookregNL() functions ([Burdukiewicz M. et al., 2018](https://doi.org/10.1016%2Fj.bdq.2018.08.001)) can be used to predict amplification curves with an hook effect-like curvature.
 The pcrfit_single() function can be used to extract features from an amplification curve.

 ## Installation